algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 ### 3.4 Matching Process

-The matching process in Adopte Un Candidat involves two sides: the candidate and the company.
+The matching process in "Adopte 1 Candidat" involves two sides: the candidate and the company.
 Here's how it works:

 #### Candidate Side: